puneetsl/shortcleaner/README.md

 shortcleaner
 ============

-Java library to clean short texts used in twitter and SMS
+Java library to clean short texts used in Twitter and SMS

 ## Requirements ##
 * Java 1.7

 ## How to use ##

-* Yet to decide
+* Coming soon